 The art of videography and filmmaking is very valuable to business.
-Whether you need coverage for yours events, commercials, or web content—Videos are quickly becoming a main source of communication for many brands.
-Part of the reason this his happening, is because videos have a high rate of engagement which is perfect for creating excitement around your idea.
-Another reason, is that a well crafted video is more likely to be shared across the interwebs, putting more eyeballs on your concept which is never a bad thing!
+Whether you need coverage for your events, commercials, or web content—Videos are quickly becoming a main source of communication for many brands.
+Part of the reason this is happening is because videos have a high rate of engagement which is perfect for creating excitement around your idea.
+Another reason is that a well-crafted video is more likely to be shared across the interwebs, putting more eyeballs on your concept which is never a bad thing!

 But knowing that you need videography is only half the battle, the other half is deciding on the right person or vendor to do the work for you.
 And as with any job where you are looking for outside assistance, picking the right person or company is crucial to your experience and the product you get.

 As a freelance videographer that also owns my own company in the field, I have been on both sides of this issue.
 I thought I could offer some insight into what I believe is important to look for when you are considering a freelance videographer or a company.

 But first, let me give you some information on the difference between hiring a company versus a hiring a freelance videographer.